Epidemic spreading in group-structured populations: Results

 In the example of Fig.~\ref{fig:0}, we play only with one ingredient, that is the correlation of the community structure of the layers.
 Individual layers have a neat block structure, as they are generated for $\mu = 0.025$.
 However, the two structures are in one case maximally correlated (NMI = $1.0$) and in the other case completely uncorrelated (NMI = $0.0$).
 In the example of the population of college students, correlated blocks occur when the conditional probability for two students to attend the same class given that they live in the same dorm is higher than the probability of two random students to attend the same class; uncorrelated community structure indicates that the two probabilities are equal.

 The effect that correlation has on the outcome of SIR spreading is particularly interesting even for a small population like the one considered in Fig.~\ref{fig:0}.
-Outbreaks are comparable in size between the correlated and uncorrelated cases; however, graphs with correlated community structure display milder and longer epidemic than graphs with uncorrelated groups.
+Outbreaks are comparable in size between the correlated and uncorrelated cases; however, graphs with correlated community structure display milder and longer epidemics than graphs with uncorrelated groups.
+In essence, topological correlations among the layer-wise community structure of the network may have an impact on how the epidemic unfolds, but not on its magnitude.
+This is a fundamentally important aspect that was not captured in the analysis by Fan {\it et al.}~\cite{Fan2019}.

 We study in a systematic manner the effect that the correlation among the community structure of the graph layers has on SIR spreading.
 To this end, we employ a simple algorithm that allows us to generate block structures anywhere between the maximally correlated and the uncorrelated configurations, see Methods for details.
 In Fig.~\ref{fig:3}, we display results for a graph with $N=10,000$ nodes.
-Model parameters are: $\langle k^{(1)} \rangle = 3$, $\langle k^{(2)} \rangle = 10$, $q^{(1)} = 5$, $q^{(2)} = 25$ and $\mu = 0.025$.
+Model parameters are: $\langle k^{(1)} \rangle = 3$, $\langle k^{(2)} \rangle = 10$, $q^{(1)} = 5$, $q^{(2)} = 25$, and $\mu = 0.025$.
 We consider three distinct values of the SIR spreading rate $\beta = 0.2, 0.4$ and $0.6$, all of them corresponding to the endemic regime of the dynamics.
 As the figure clearly displays, increasing the correlation between the block structure of the layers reduces the severity of the epidemic.
 There is no apparent reduction in terms of outbreak size, unless the layer community partitions are very close to the configuration corresponding to maximum correlation.
 Severity reduction is instead mostly visible in terms of intensity and duration.
 Essentially, spreading slows down as the correlation of the partitions is increased, with a clear reduction in the peak value of the fraction of infected and an apparent increase in the total duration of the epidemic.